Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 [=CMAF Ingest=] assumes ingest to an active media processing entity, such as a packager or active origin server.
-However, it can also be used for simple transport of media to an archive.
+However, it can also be used for simple transport of media to an archive, as the combination of CMAF header and CMAF fragments will result in a valid archived CMAF file.
 It advances over the ingest
 part of the smooth ingest protocol [=MS-SSTR=] by only using
 standardized media container formats